Allan Holdsworth: 1980s

-Having relocated permanently to Southern California and acrimoniously parted ways with Warner Bros., Holdsworth signed to Enigma for the 1985 release of Metal Fatigue (along with the aforementioned I.O.U. reissue).
+Holdsworth was booked to perform at “Wolf and Rissmillers Country Club “, in Los Angeles, by Gary LoConti who later became Allan's manager for the next seven years.
+Having relocated permanently to Southern California LoConti negotiated a mutual parting of the ways with Warner Bros., allowing Allan to leave with the masters plus payment.
+LoConti then signed Holdsworth to Enigma (with sign on payment), for the 1985 release of Metal Fatigue (along with the aforementioned I.O.U. reissue).
 It was during this time that Flim & the BB's bassist Jimmy Johnson joined the band and, like Husband and Wackerman, remained a regular member of Holdsworth's touring bands until his death.
 Making his last appearance on vocals was Paul Williams, with whom Holdsworth claimed to have fallen out due to the selling of live bootlegs by Williams.

 The Atavachron album in 1986 was a landmark release in that it was the first to feature Holdsworth's work with a brand new instrument named the SynthAxe.
 This unusually designed MIDI controller (different from a guitar synthesizer) would become a staple of Holdsworth's playing for the rest of his recording career, during which he would effectively become the public face of the instrument.
 The next year saw the release of a fourth album, Sand, which featured no vocals and showcased further SynthAxe experimentation.
 A second collaboration with Gordon Beck, With a Heart in My Song, followed in 1988.

 In the late 1980s, Holdsworth set up his own recording studio named The Brewery in North County, San Diego, which would become one of the main recording locations for all of his studio albums beginning with Secrets in 1989, and throughout the 1990s.
 In a 2005 interview, he stated that he no longer owned the studio following his divorce in 1999.
 Secrets introduced pianist Steve Hunt, who went on to play keyboard as a member of Holdsworth's touring band, and for two further albums.